From Baptist to Orthodox: My Journey of Faith

 If someone from a Baptist background is interested in learning more about the Orthodox Church, my best suggestion would be to take it very, very slowly, spending as much time standing in the back of a parish and soaking things in as you do reading books or listening to podcasts.
 There’s a lot of good information out there, but there’s also a lot of noise (as anyone familiar with discourse on the Internet will readily submit).
 The best bet is to reach out to a local parish priest.
 They likely won’t be out to corner you with clever arguments, or force you to convert, so they can be a good sounding board or starting point for someone with lots of questions or even just a mild curiosity.
 They might even help you with your Greek homework.

 —Free Greek tutoring and good theological conversation!
 You can’t go wrong with that.
-A couple more questions, Gabe.
+A couple more questions, Vincent.
 For years you have hosted a blog “with the express purpose of promoting the Orthodox Christian faith.”
 What one or two thoughts would you hold out to Protestants who just cannot understand why someone would convert to Orthodoxy?

 —I’ve actually written or reflected on this very subject a great deal over the years.
 But first, let me tell you something a little more light-hearted: